claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 - Tell us about your pets.
 If you don't have any, what is your favourite animal?
 If you don't like animals, what is your least favourite animal?
 - What was the first piece of music that moved you?
 - What is your current favourite music track?
 Who is the artist?
-- What's the last TV show you watched, and would you recommend it?
+- What's the last TV show / film you watched, and would you recommend it?
+Or book, if you don't do film/TV
 - What do you hope to get out of this course / job / project [add / delete as appropriate]?
 - What is your favourite dish that gets cooked by a relative or friend or restaurant?
 - What was the best holiday you ever had?